Air filter: HEPA filters

+Carbon filtering

+Filters containing an adsorbent or catalyst such as charcoal (carbon) may also remove odors and gaseous pollutants such as volatile organic compounds or ozone.

 Automotive cabin air filters

-The cabin air filter is typically a pleated-paper filter that is placed in the outside-air intake for the vehicle's passenger compartment.
+The cabin air filter, also known in the United Kingdom as a pollen filter, is typically a pleated-paper filter that is placed in the outside-air intake for the vehicle's passenger compartment.
 Some of these filters are rectangular and similar in shape to the engine air filter.
 Others are uniquely shaped to fit the available space of particular vehicles' outside-air intakes.

 The first automaker to include a disposable filter to keep the ventilation system clean was the Nash Motors "Weather Eye", introduced in 1940.

 A reusable heater core filter was available as an optional accessory on Studebaker models beginning in 1959, including Studebaker Lark automobiles (1959-1966), Studebaker Gran Turismo Hawk automobiles (1962-1964) and Studebaker Champ trucks (1960-1964).
 The filter was an aluminum frame containing an aluminum mesh and was located directly above the heater core.
 The filter was removed and installed from the engine compartment through a slot in the firewall.
 A long, thin rubber seal plugged the slot when the filter was installed.
 The filter could be vacuumed and washed prior to installation.

 Clogged or dirty cabin air filters can significantly reduce airflow from the cabin vents, as well as introduce allergens into the cabin air stream.
 Since the cabin air temperature depends upon the flow rate of the air passing through the heater core, the evaporator, or both, clogged filters can greatly reduce the effectiveness and performance of the vehicle's air conditioning and heating systems.

 Some cabin air filters perform poorly, and some cabin air filter manufacturers do not print a minimum efficiency reporting value (MERV) filter rating on their cabin air filters.